 Even the most dedicated board members find association laws complex and face difficult decisions.
-Knowledgeable and experienced in the intricacies of association law, Porter McGuire Kiakona & Chow, LLP’s (PMKC) attorneys can effectively guide a board’s decision-making and prevent costly, time-consuming legal challenges.
+Knowledgeable and experienced in the intricacies of association law, Porter McGuire Kiakona, LLP’s (PMK) attorneys can effectively guide a board’s decision-making and prevent costly, time-consuming legal challenges.

-Acutely aware of the adverse impact past-due assessments have on condominium associations, PMKC implements collection methods proven to substantially reduce delinquencies.
+Acutely aware of the adverse impact past-due assessments have on condominium associations, PMK implements collection methods proven to substantially reduce delinquencies.
 In accordance with an association’s collection policy, PMK takes all legal actions necessary in order to recover past-due assessments, including sending demand letters, filing liens, and recording notices of default with intent to foreclose (NDIF’s), which are all part of the non-judicial foreclosure process.
 For a more detailed overview of the collection process, please see flowchart.

 PKK’s outstanding track record of delinquency reduction can be attributed to our diligent execution of the collection process.

 In addition to the payment of general dues, a board can call for the imposition of special assessments to pay for emergency or unforeseen repairs and/or replacements.